 - i.
 Number of Recovery Residences; - ii.
 Number of residents in each residence opened; - iii.
 Compliance with NARR standards; - iv.
 Number and type of recovery support services provided; - v.
-Government Performance and Results Act (GPRA) data collection for intakes and follow-ups.
+GPRA data collection for intakes and follow-ups.

-The grantee may propose additional outcome measures specific to their project, subject to DBH approval.
+The grantee may propose additional outcome measures specific to their initiative, subject to DBH approval.